Fee income comprises 1) management fees from funds and services and 2) other service fees.

 Fees from wealth advisory services are also reported under the Management Company segment.

-Other service fees reported under the Service segment include fees through CapMan Procurement Services (CaPS) and technology-based analytics, reporting and back office services (JAY Solutions) as well as other services related to fund management.
+Other service fees reported under the Service segment include fees through CapMan Procurement Services (CaPS) as well as other services related to fund management.

 The latest fee guidance is presented in the most recent interim report.